niwia/SLSah/README.md

 It is important to use your own Steam User ID.
 This ID is used to name the generated stats file (e.g., `UserGameStats_{YourID}_{AppID}.bin`), which allows the Steam client to correctly associate the achievement data with your profile.

+**Important:** Some tools or websites might give you an ID in the format `[U:1:11223344]`.
+The script is smart enough to handle this, but the number you need is the last part, e.g., `11223344`.

 There are several ways to find your ID.
 The easiest is through the Steam client:

 1. In the Steam client, open your "Friends & Chat" window.